SDA-SE/sda-dropwizard-commons/docs/server-error-handling.md

 implementation is part of the [`sda-commons-server-jackson`](server-jackson.md#error-format) bundle.

 The default way to inform clients about errors, exceptions should be thrown.
-These exceptions are mapped to the common error structure using JAX-RS exception mapper (`javax.ws.rs.ext.ExceptionMapper`) automatically, if the Jackson bundle is added to the application.
+These exceptions are mapped to the common error structure using JAX-RS exception mapper (`jakarta.ws.rs.ext.ExceptionMapper`) automatically, if the Jackson bundle is added to the application.

-Using a response object (`javax.ws.rs.core.Response`) to inform clients about exceptions will not necessarily result in the agreed error structure.
+Using a response object (`jakarta.ws.rs.core.Response`) to inform clients about exceptions will not necessarily result in the agreed error structure.
 This is only the case if as entity, an [`ApiError`](https://github.com/SDA-SE/sda-dropwizard-commons/tree/master/sda-commons-shared-error/src/main/java/org/sdase/commons/shared/api/error/ApiError.java) is used.